azat-dev/CurrencyConverter/README.md

 - **Domain**: This is where the core business logic of the app is implemented.
 It contains entities, use cases, and repositories that define the app's functionality and behavior.

 - **Data**: This component deals with the app's data sources and storage.
-In this app, CoreData is used to store data.
-The data layer interacts with the domain layer through repositories, ensuring that the business logic remains decoupled from the data layer.
+The data layer interacts with the domain layer through services, ensuring that the business logic remains decoupled from the data layer.

 - **Presentation**: This component is responsible for displaying data to the user and handling user interactions.
 In this app, the presentation layer uses the Model-View-ViewModel (MVVM) architecture pattern, along with Combine for binding.
 The presentation layer is built with UIKit, but it can be easily replaced with SwiftUI.